 Sometimes, EMI Filters get confused with harmonic filters because they are both placed at the input of a VFD.
 However, they are engineered differently and solve different problems.

 EMI filters target high-frequency electrical noise while harmonic filters address power harmonics at much lower frequencies (<400Hz).

 It is best practice to use EMI filters with your VFD.
 Applied correctly, an EMI filter will keep the drives emitted electrical noise from going back to the line and affecting other connected loads.
 Filters also protect the VFD from the noise that might be coming from other loads on the supply.
-So a good filter protects both the VFD and other electrical loads.
+So a good filter will protect both the VFD and other electrical loads.

 Machine builders looking to sell in Europe and elsewhere need to comply with EC Directive 2004.
 This means using components that are CE labeled and meet the correct EMC requirements.
 For VFDs, this often means adding an EMI filter either internally or externally.
 Here in the states, EMI filtering is not required for VFDs.
 However, adding an EMI filter can reduce nuisance trips in the drive and make for a more robust electrical system so it is often worth the investment.